2021 Abu Dhabi Grand Prix: Regulation changes and removal of Masi as race director

 On 17 February 2022, race control was restructured, with Masi removed from the position of race director and with Eduardo Freitas and Niels Wittich alternating in the role with former deputy race director Herbie Blash as a permanent advisor and a new virtual race control with the parameters of acceptable communication between teams and race director being restricted to reduce lobbying.
-Radio transmissions between teams and the FIA will no longer be broadcast on television coverage to ease pressure on race officials.
+Radio transmissions between teams and the FIA will no longer be broadcast on television to ease pressure on race officials.
 The FIA subsequently revealed regulation changes regarding safety car procedures to be used from the 2022 season onwards.
 Under these changes rather than waiting until the lap after the last car has unlapped itself from the leader, the safety car will now be withdrawn one lap after the instruction that lapped cars may unlap themselves has been given.
-In a Sky Sports F1 documentary (released after Masi's removal as race director reviewing the title battle between Hamilton and Verstappen), Mercedes boss Toto Wolff stated he had "never spoken with Masi since the race" and "did not wish to ever speak to him again", and claimed that Masi had "bromance" with Red Bull team manager Jonathan Wheatley suggesting that Masi may have been unduly influenced by Red Bull relating to decisions over restart positions in Saudi Arabia and the Abu Dhabi final lap restart which Wolff likened to the abolished golden goal rule formerly used in association football.
-Furthermore, in remarks published on 11 April, Wolff referred to Masi as having been a "liability" to the sport and hinted that he did not take well to receiving feedback or criticism from anybody as well as suggesting that Masi had acted almost disrespectfully towards some drivers in driver briefings on occasions.
+In remarks published on 11 April 2022, Toto Wolff referred to Masi as having been a "liability" to the sport and hinted that he did not take well to receiving feedback or criticism from anybody as well as suggesting that Masi had on occasion acted borderline disrespectful towards drivers in driver briefings.

-Following the removal of Masi as race director, Verstappen stated that he does not care for the opinion of fans who say his title win might have been tarnished by Masi's actions.

-FIA official report into the Abu Dhabi controversy
+FIA inquiry and report

+The FIA review began in January 2022.
+On 9 February 2022, in the course of the inquiry radio messages between Masi and Red Bull team manager Jonathan Wheatley emerged, the exchange suggesting that Masi had taken instructions from Wheatley, with the Red Bull manager appearing to author the notion of Masi not needing to let all lapped cars unlap themselves as well as withdrawing the safety car quickly, something later described as a "bromance" by Wolff.
 In March 2022, the FIA published their official report.
-The conclusions were as follows:
+It included the following points: